Language selection

 About the Canada Public Transit Fund

 Canadians rely on public transit to go to school, to get to work, to see their friends, and to explore their communities.
-From buses and subways to bicycle lanes and walking trails, public transit and active transportation infrastructure helps Canadians get to where they need to go and stay connected.
+From buses and subways to bicycle lanes and walking trails, public transit and active transportation infrastructure help Canadians get to where they need to go and stay connected.

 • Increase the use of public transit and active transportation relative to car travel